-CGI of proposed development and bike shed from west of the site
+CGI of proposed development from west of the site

 Our proposals